This page explains the Waste Minimisation Act and provides links to further information about provisions of the Act.

 We have a dedicated adviser working with territorial authorities on implementing the Waste Minimisation Act 2008.

-Territorial authorities who have questions on the Act can contact Jessica by phoning 04 439 7695 or emailing firstname.lastname@example.org.
+Territorial authorities who have questions on the Act can contact us by calling (04) 439 7400 or emailing firstname.lastname@example.org.

-We are also keen to hear about any waste problem solving, best practice, or shared initiatives in local government.
+We are also keen to hear about any waste problem-solving, best practice and shared initiatives in local government.